github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

      may need to be upgraded before you can analyze them.

    - For the most up to date CodeQL queries, check out the ``main`` branch.
      This branch represents the very latest version of CodeQL's analysis.
-Even databases created using the most recent version of the CLI may have to be upgraded before you can analyze them.
-For more information, see ":doc:`Upgrading CodeQL databases <upgrading-codeql-databases>`."

    - For the queries used in a particular LGTM Enterprise release, check out the branch tagged with the relevant release number.
 For example, the branch